perses/perses/README.md

         * Markdown panels (as an alternative to the Text panel)
     * The editing of dashboard is well advanced.
 Most of the remaining work is in panel options, right now you have to use the JSON editor for a lot of properties, but those will be form controls soon.
+* A migration script that will help to move from Grafana to Perses is on going.
 * The dashboard data model is still evolving along with the dashboard implementation and new requirements.
 Before reaching a stable state regarding the data model, we are waiting for feedback to know if we need to adjust and potentially break things.